• Skip to main content

 Date Established

-The area was first established as a National Monument on January 18, 1933, by President Herbert Hoover.
+President Herbert Hoover established The area as a National Monument on January 18, 1933.

 It was reclassified as a National Park on December 20, 2019.